Karana316/flask-aws-tutorial/README.md

 However, no real world application would be one file, so I wanted to use a package structure, and that complicated everything.
 I am still a bit confused what exactly EB runs when it loads the application.
 It doesn't just run  `python application.py`.
-It requires that, but somewhere, gunicorn (the WSGI web server) also imports application using a call similar to application:application, which confuses things when it has a both a module and packaged called application in the structure.
+It requires that, but somewhere, gunicorn (the WSGI web server) also imports application using a call similar to application:application, which confuses things when it has a both a module and package called application in the structure.
 You would think an import would reference the package, but clearly this process works when only one script exists.
 In any case, if you have a simple one-script app (no package), you can set the WSGIPath to "application.py", but if you have a package it has to be set to just "application".
 Somehow that magic lets it both run and gunicorn to correctly import it.

 ## Pipeline Overview
-GitHub Actions Pipeline Overview
+#### GitHub Actions Pipeline Overview
-1. Commit to the master branch of a GitHub repository (pull request ideally)
+1. Commit to the master branch of a GitHub repository (pull request ideally).
 2. GitHub actions will then create the database or migrate and changes.
 3. GitHub actions will then deploy the repository to Elastic Beanstalk.
 This creates the server environment.
-   - During the create, it creates the environment variables in the environment.
+   - During the create, it creates the environment variables in the environment from GitHub stored secrets.
 4. Once the database is created, the application is ready to use via the Elastic Beanstalk endpoint.

+#### AWS CodePipeline Pipeline Overview
+1. Create the application and environment in Elastic Beanstalk.
+Also define environment variables.
+2. Commit to the master-aws branch of a GitHub repository (pull request ideally).
+3. CopePipline will deploy the application, in which Python will create the database if it doesn't exist.
+4. The postdeploy application hook will then migrate any changes and restart the app.
+5. The application is now ready to use via the Elastic Beanstalk endpoint.

 ## Database Considerations
 Elastic Beanstalk does have the [option](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/using-features.managing.db.html)